adamp-github/adamp-github.github.io/index.md

 ### Brainscape
 On the way to the exam went through the flashcards
 ### AWS
-The exam went okay it was nice to have a scratch sheet to write things and being in a climate controlled test office was much better than my previous online experience.
+The exam went okay, it was nice to have a scratch sheet to write things and being in a climate controlled office was much better than my previous online experience.
 I had plenty of time and finished early.
-The few questions that I flagged or wrote down to revisit I was able to return to and submit answers that I was happy with overall.
+The few questions that I flagged or wrote down to revisit I had ample time to return and submit answers.
 ### LinkedIn Learning
 Completed the Shyam Raj
 Great for AWS Config settings